 Welcome to our town.
 The Town Clerk’s Office Provides the following services:

-Vehicle registration renewals, Voter registration, Tax Collection, Tax Information, Dog Licensing, Recording official documents, Issue civil marriage licenses, issue certified copies of vital records, Maintain Town records such as land records, maps, Minutes of meetings, etc. Notary public, Transfer Station Punch Cards, Hunting & Fishing Licenses, Green Mountain Passports, and the Monthly Wallingford Newsletter.
+Vehicle registration renewals, Voter registration, Tax Collection, Tax Information, Dog Licensing, Recording official documents, Issue civil marriage licenses, Issue certified copies of vital records, Maintain Town records such as land records, maps, Minutes of meetings, etc., Notary public (no charge), Transfer Station Punch Cards, Hunting & Fishing Licenses, Green Mountain Passports, and the Monthly Wallingford Newsletter.

 The town of Wallingford now accepts Visa, MasterCard and Discover credit/debit card payments for certified copies, property taxes and other fees.
 Electronic payments are accepted at Town Hall, via telephone, mobile app, or through the PayGov.us portal.
 (Please note, property taxes must be processed online by 4:30 p.m.
 EST on the due date).
 PayGov.us charges a $1 convenience fee for transactions under $33 and a 3% charge for transactions of $33 or more.
 There is no cost to the town for this service.
 For questions, contact PayGov.us at 1-866-480-8552.
 To make a payment to the town of Wallingford via PayGov.us portal, click on the link below: